geographiclib/geographiclib/00README.txt

       EquidistantTest-vc9.vcproj -- project for EquidistantTest
       GeoidEval-vc9.vcproj -- project for GeoidEval
-      also files for MS Studio 2005 (with vc8)
+      also files for MS Studio 2005 (with vc8) also files for MS Studio 2010 (with vc10)

     maxima/
       tm.mac -- Maxima code for high precision TM